domore-network/docs/client_proposal_interface.md

 1. Title will be it's own for field
 2. Document body should be rich text editor that allows:
 	a.
 3 different types of header
 	b. hyperlinking
 	c. bold
 	d. nested lists (check, ordered, unordered)
 3. Each line of nested list needs to allow addition of time and cost
+4. Can add a project rate to top column that also has total time and cost
-4. @ symbol will allow user to add member to agreement.
+5. @ symbol will allow user to add member to agreement.
 	a.
 If member hasn't been added to agreement yet then pop-up allows user to set rate
-5.
+6. Each member needs to have time and rate

 ### Actions & Reducers